internetarchive/dweb-mirror/API.md

 str     string to get the hash of options { algorithm, format }
 ```
-#### static writeFile(filepath, data, cb)
+#### static writeFile(relFilePath, data, cb)
-Like fs.writeFile but will mkdir the directory before writing the file
+Like fs.writeFile but will mkdir the directory in copyDirectory or first configured before writing the file
 ```
 data    Anything that fs.writeFile accepts cb(err)